wgosrich/task-allocation-testbed/README.md

 ![](imgs/most_recent_animation.gif)

+### Usage

+from the task-allocation directory, run `python3 simple_experiment.py`

+The `simple_experiment` is a script that instantiates the testbed, assembling the modules together and running the experiment.
+At the top, we import a `...params.py` file.
+These parameter files include experiment-specific data, such as number of agents and tasks, locations of the agents and tasks, dependencies of the tasks, etc. This param file is the passed into the `simple_environment` instantiation, where simulation takes place.

+The `one_to_one_params` file includes an experiment with 3 robots and 3 tasks.
+It is a one-to-one assignment test.
+The `dependency_test_params` file includes an experiment with 3 robots and 4 tasks, and one dependency (task 4 on task 1).

 ### Environments
 The environment files hold simple simulation environments for the robot systems.
 They include a step function to calculate dynamics, and hold the state of the robots in the system, the state of tasks/goals and relevant constraints, and other information such as obstacle location.
 (TODO: maybe this should be structured as an "experiment" that holds task/goal info and constraints, so different scenarios can be run on the same environment.)